Renari/pokecube-level-restriction/README.md

 ## Updating the pokecube dependancy version.

+Note, these steps are only needed if the default settings fail to work.
+By default, it should install the latest release version of pokecube into the development environment when the `runSetup.bat` is executed.

 ### Step 1: Obtaining the updated deobf jar
 First you must obtain the updated deobf jar, there are 2 ways to do this, listed below.
 Once the jar is obtained, place it in the libs directory in your repository.